-I assume he meant this as a good thing not a bad thing!
+I assume he meant this as a good thing, not a bad thing!

 Second sign (literally) that Cooper’s Old Time Pit Bar-B-Que was going to be different from anything I’ve ever experienced was this sign on first entering the door.

-BBQ By the Pound?
+Barbecue By the Pound?

 I’ve never paid for my cooked barbecue by the pound before.

-My first thoughts were that I’d have to do math.
+My first thoughts were that I’d have to do the math.
 But I threw caution to the wind and decided to just go with it (not too calculated for this calculated traveller I know).
 Was this a smart move?
 Read on…

 The Heavenly Pit

-There wasn’t an actual pit but there was a warming oven — a very unassuming warming oven that looked just like a huge chest freezer.
+There wasn’t an actual pit, but there was a warming oven — a very unassuming warming oven that looked just like a huge chest freezer.

 Once we approached and the server opened the lid it was as if the heavens had opened up!

-Beef ribs, pork ribs, sausage, turkey, chicken, prime rib, brisket, pulled pork….my mind was reeling, my mouth was watering and I just stared bug-eyed…
+Beef ribs, pork ribs, sausage, turkey, chicken, prime rib, brisket, pulled pork….my mind was reeling, my mouth was watering, and I just stared bug-eyed…

 A cafeteria tray with waxed paper was pulled out as the server waited for my order.
 The person next in line nudged me and brought me back to the present.